chikuzen/CombMask/avisynth/readme.txt

         mask: mask clip.

-        MI(0 to 128, default is 40):
+        MI(0 to blockx*blocky , default is 80):
-            The # of combed pixels inside any of 8x16 size blocks on the Y-plane for the frame to be detected as combed. if the frame is not combed, merge process will be skipped.
+            The # of combed pixels inside any of blockx * blocky size blocks on the Y-plane for the frame to be detected as combed. if the frame is not combed, merge process will be skipped.

-        chroma(default is true):
+        blockx:
+            Sets the x-axis size of the window used during combed frame detection.
+This has to do with the size of the area in which MI number of pixels are required to be detected as combed for a frame to be declared combed.
+            Possible values are 8, 16(default) or 32.

+        blockx:
+            Sets the y-axis size of the window used during combed frame detection.
+This has to do with the size of the area in which MI number of pixels are required to be detected as combed for a frame to be declared combed.
+            Possible values are 8, 16(default) or 32.

+        chroma:
             Whether processing is performed to UV planes or not.

-        sse2(default true):
+            Default is true.

+        opt:
             same as CombMask.

-    IsCombed(clip, int cthresh, int mthresh,int MI, bool sse2)
+    IsCombed(clip, int "cthresh", int "mthresh",int "MI", int "blockx", int "blocky", int "metric", int "opt")

         cthresh: Same as CombMask.